asynnestvedt/lisp-to-javascript/README.md

             values (by assignment or expression)
         </td>
         <td>
             a value can be an expression or literal.
 When supplying a macro expression, it should resolve to a literal during runtime such as a boolean, string, number, JavaScript Array or JavaScript Object.
-Strings that contain spaces must use double quotes. escaping double quotes is permitted.
-For strings that do not contain spaces single quotes are acceptable.
+Strings that contain spaces must use double quotes. escaping double quotes and parentheses is permitted.
+For strings that do not contain spaces or parentheses, single quotes are acceptable.
         </td>
     </tr>
     <tr>